tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 On the calling side, `rest-service` uses those headers to avoid making requests that it already knows are likely to be rejected.
 That reduces unnecessary traffic and helps the order endpoint remain responsive even when the downstream email service is at its limit.

 The prototype also shows where this simple approach stops being sufficient.
 The email call is still part of the synchronous HTTP request flow, and the rate-limit state exists only within individual application instances.
-In a production system, those concerns would normally need to be separated: slow or retryable work moved onto a durable asynchronous path, and any global rate limit backed by state shared across instances.
+In a production system those concerns would normally need to be separated, with slow or retryable work moved onto a durable asynchronous path, and any global rate limit backed by state shared across instances.